What controls star formation in the central 500 pc of the Galaxy?: Implications and predictions for future observations of the CMZ

 \section{Implications and predictions for future observations of the CMZ}

-We now turn to the implications and possible tests of the remaining plausible star formation inhibitors of \S\ref{sec:thresholds}, which are summarised as follows.
-On global scales, star formation could be episodic due to gas instabilities or variations in the gas inflow along the Galactic bar.
-Alternatively, the geometry of the CMZ could cause clouds to be heated by dynamical interactions.
-On local scales, the reduced SFR is consistent with an elevated critical density for star formation due to the high turbulent pressure in the CMZ.
-This solution would be aided by a weakly magnetically confined interstellar medium, which would narrow the density PDF, as well as by an underproduction of massive stars due to a possibly bottom-heavy IMF.
+We now turn to the implications and possible tests of the remaining plausible star formation inhibitors of \S\ref{sec:thresholds}, which are summarized as follows.
+On global scales, star formation could be episodic due to the gradual build-up of dense gas by spiral instabilities and its rapid consumption once the density threshold for gravitational instability is reached.
+On local scales, the reduced SFR is consistent with an elevated volume density threshold for star formation due to the high turbulent pressure in the CMZ.
+This solution could be aided by most of the other potential star formation inhibitors that each individually were shown to be insufficient to cause the low SFR.